 About TRIO Educational Talent Search

-TRIO Educational Talent Search, a part of Grand Valley State University's College of Education, identifies and assists underrepresented individuals who have the potential to succeed in higher education.
-TRIO Educational Talent Search provides academic and career counseling; tutoring and financial literacy referrals; and encourages participants to graduate from high school and continue on to a post-secondary institution of their choice.
-TRIO Educational Talent Search also serves adults interested in returning to school by encouraging them to reenter the education system and complete a post-secondary degree.
+TRIO Educational Talent Search identifies and assists underrepresented individuals who have the potential to succeed in higher education.
+TRIO Educational Talent Search provides academic and career counseling, tutoring and financial literacy referrals, and encourages participants to graduate from high school and continue on to a post-secondary institution of their choice.
+The program also serves adults interested in returning to school by encouraging them to reenter the education system and complete a post-secondary degree.
+It is a grant-funded program, and part of Grand Valley State University's Division of Enrollment Development and Educational Outreach.

 Providing talented students with college- and career-readiness opportunities, and assisting them in their path toward higher education.